What are different types of commercial HVAC systems?February 21, 2019

 Despite there is the infinite number of variations of commercial HVAC systems, it would be helpful to provide a list of the commonly used types of specialized HVAC technologies.

-You will be more informed and lee confused about the solutions being proposed for your commercial air conditioning need by reviewing this list during conversation with your HVAC contractor
+You will be more informed and lee confused about the solutions being proposed for your commercial air conditioning need by reviewing this list during a conversation with your HVAC contractor.

 - Single Split Systems – are considered as one of the most popular types of commercial HVAC systems because of it quite affordable and appropriate for most small commercial buildings.
 This type is beneficial to control the heating and cooling of buildings with small offices, shops, server rooms, and restaurants.
 Single split systems have distinctive advantages such as cheaper to install rather than the central system.
 Moreover, it is self-contained which means when one unit breaks down, the others still keep working.
 However, the major disadvantage of Single Split System is that each indoor unit needs an outdoor unit.
 By depending on how many units you will need, it can take up substantial space.